jonebdev/jonebdotdev/content/articles/my-first-article/index.md

 ---
-title: "How the Legend of Zelda can learn from it's namesake"
+title: "Zelda's unlikely connection to The Great Gatsby: How the Legend of Zelda can learn from it's namesakes"
-description: "What the Legend of Zelda can learn from it's namesake to improve it's approach to story telling."
+description: "What the Legend of Zelda can learn from it's namesakes to improve it's approach to story telling."
-date: "2023-05-28"
+date: "2023-07-08"
-banner:
+# banner:
-  src: "../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg"
+#   # src: "../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg"
-  alt: "First Markdown Post"
+#   alt: "Z"
-  caption: 'Photo by <u><a href="https://unsplash.com/photos/Nc5Q_CEcY44">Florian Olivo</a></u>'
+#   caption: 'Photo by <u><a href="https://unsplash.com/photos/Nc5Q_CEcY44">Florian Olivo</a></u>'
 categories:
-  - "Setup"
-  - "Tutorial"
+  - "Zelda"
 keywords:
   - "Zelda"
   - "Gatsby"